socketio/socket.io-website/source/docs/v3/client-api.md

 `cert` | - | Public x509 certificate to use.
 `ca` | - | An authority certificate or array of authority certificates to check the remote host against.
 `ciphers` | - | A string describing the ciphers to use or exclude.
 Consult the [cipher format list](http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT) for details on the format.
-`rejectUnauthorized` | `false` | If true, the server certificate is verified against the list of supplied CAs.
+`rejectUnauthorized` | `true` | If true, the server certificate is verified against the list of supplied CAs.
 An 'error' event is emitted if verification fails.
 Verification happens at the connection level, before the HTTP request is sent.
 `perMessageDeflate` | `true` | parameters of the WebSocket permessage-deflate extension (see [ws module](https://github.com/einaros/ws) api docs).
 Set to `false` to disable.
 `extraHeaders` | `{}` | Headers that will be passed for each request to the server (via xhr-polling and via websockets).
 These values then can be used during handshake or for special proxies.
 `forceNode` | `false` | Uses NodeJS implementation for websockets - even if there is a native Browser-Websocket available, which is preferred by default over the NodeJS implementation.
 (This is useful when using hybrid platforms like nw.js or electron)